FudaWiki/fudawiki-files/hanafuda/games/poka.md

 title: Poka
 description: A hanafuda game for 2 players.
 Get rid of all your cards in hand to win the round!
 published: true
-date: 2022-07-13T13:36:34.968Z
+date: 2022-07-13T14:18:47.835Z
 tags: hanafuda games
 editor: markdown
 dateCreated: 2022-07-13T13:20:34.885Z
 ---

-Poka (ポカ) is a Hanafuda game for 2 players.
+**Poka** (ポカ) is a Hanafuda game for 2 players.
+It is also known as **Go-mon Shobu** (五文勝負 [ごもんしょうぶ], "5-point game"), in reference to the 5 points needed to win the game.

 Unlike many Hanafuda games, this game is not derived from Hana-awase and does not share the same style of gameplay.

 # Hanafuda Month Sequence